KopfdesDaemons/blog-layouts/readme.txt

 Tested up to: 6.2
 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Copyright: Lime Blog Theme, Copyright 2023
+Copyright: Blog Layouts Theme, Copyright 2023

 == Description ==

-Lime Blog is a modern theme for blogs.
+Blog Layouts is a modern theme for blogs.
 A core feature is swapping layouts.
 The primary color is customizable.
 It has a tidy, wide layout with a sidebar, which is right at the edge and doesn't get in the way.
 The author page is particularly extensive.
 There is a landing page with a widget area.